docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/bridgetalk-message-object.rst

 };

 The target passes a new message object, with the body property set to the result string.
-This is the result of the target application’s static BridgeTalk onReceive method, packaged as a UTF-8-encoded string.
+This is the result of the target application's static BridgeTalk onReceive method, packaged as a UTF-8-encoded string.
 See :ref:`passing-values-between-applications`. onTimeout